 - Pretty much any Kaiju movie qualifies as this.

 - Godzilla.
-Both the original Japanese version (who was played by a guy in a rubber suit... as well as an animatronic head used for close-ups in later films) and the CGI version of the 1998 remake.
+Both the original Japanese version (who was played by a guy in a rubber suit... as well as an animatronic head used for close-ups in later films) and the CGI versions of the 1998 and 2014 American remakes.

 - The titular stars (yes, there were two of 'em) of Rodan were played both by guys in rubber suits and by large puppets.